dwarvesf/handbook/security-rules.md

 ---
 title: Security rules
+description: "Keeping laptops and phones secure is vitally important.
+We're a software company and many of us have access to secure systems (both our own and our customers).
+The following guidelines apply to how we physically secure our laptops and mobile devices that may contain customer or user data."
 date: 2019-02-21
-description: Keeping laptops and phones secure is vitally important.
-We're a software company and many of us have access to secure systems (both our own and our customers).
-The following guidelines apply to how we physically secure our laptops and mobile devices that may contain customer or user data.
 authors:
   - tieubao
 tags: